Ed-Whyatt/titan-barbers/README.md

     2. As a First Time Customer, I want to be navigated easily throughout the website to find content
     3. As a First Time Customer, I want to familiarize myself with the staff and see information about their skills and history.

+-   #### Returning Customer Goals

+    1. As a Returning Customer, I want to easily navigate back to book another appointment.
+    2. As a Returning Customer, I want to easily navigate to the address.